Past Exhibits

 Whether we are collectively preparing and making it, or eating it as a group, food brings people together in community.

-The Provincial Archives of Alberta presents Let Justice Be Done: The Alberta Provincial Police, 1917-1932, an exhibit to commemorate the centenary of the establishment of the force.
+The Provincial Archives of Alberta presented Let Justice Be Done: The Alberta Provincial Police, 1917-1932, an exhibit to commemorate the centenary of the establishment of the force.

-The Provincial Archives of Alberta is pleased to present Alberta Ballet & the Documentation of Performance, an exhibit in celebration of Alberta Ballet’s 50th Anniversary.
+The Provincial Archives of Alberta presented Alberta Ballet & the Documentation of Performance, an exhibit in celebration of Alberta Ballet’s 50th Anniversary.

 The exhibit of artist, former archivist and third generation prairie woman Marlena Wyman was inspired by the 1920 diary of Alberta homesteader Alda Dale Randall, held in the collection of the Provincial Archives of Alberta.
 In her art practice, Wyman honours early prairie women and sheds light on their contributions that are often hidden in the shadows of the western settlement story.